Graduate School

 Master of Adapted Physical Education (MAPE)

-The MAPE is an intensive professional degree program intended to prepare teachers for careers in teaching physical education and adapted physical education in K-12 schools.
+The MAPE program is an intensive professional degree program intended to prepare teachers for careers in teaching physical education and adapted physical education in K-12 schools.
 Successful completion of the program earns recommendation for an Oregon K-12 preliminary teaching license in physical education and an additional endorsement in adapted physical education.
 The professional program in teacher education is a full-time, 14-month graduate program which includes graduate courses as well as extensive practical experiences in the public schools at all levels.
-Beginning Fall Term, students are in continuous, on-site, supervised student teaching experiences in elementary, middle and high school physical education settings.
+Beginning fall term, students are in continuous, on-site, supervised student teaching experiences in elementary, middle and high school physical education settings.
+Students also gain experience throughout the year with IMPACT (Individualized Movement and Physical Activity for Children Today), which is our motor skills fitness program for children with special needs.
 Coursework is integrated with these student teaching experiences, creating a unique mesh between theory and practice.

-The MAPE program is housed in the College of Public Health and Human Sciences and accredited through the College of Education.
-The 65-hour program includes 37 credit hours of course work taught by Physical Education and Adapted Physical Education faculty, 7 credit hours of coursework taught by other Public Health and Education faculty, and the remaining 21 credit hours of internship experiences in public schools.
+The MAPE program is housed in the College of Health and accredited through the College of Education.
+The 65-hour program includes 37-credit hours of coursework taught by Physical Education and Adapted Physical Education faculty, 7-credit hours of coursework taught by other Public Health and Education faculty, and the remaining 21-credit hours of internship experiences in public schools.

-The MAPE degree requires the successful completion of a final oral examination.
+The MAPE degree requires the successful completion of a portfolio defense and final oral examination.

 Master of Arts (MA)

-In certain departments and programs, M.A. thesis is optional, to be determined in each case by the department, school, or program and the major professor.
 For the master of arts degree, the student must show foreign language proficiency (including American Sign Language) equivalent to that attained at the end of a second-year university course in that language with a grade of "C" (2.00) or better.
 English is not considered a foreign language for purposes of this requirement.
-For other master’s degrees, there is no foreign language requirement unless a language is required in the individual student’s program.
 A student must be enrolled to complete their foreign language requirement before they take the final oral examination for the degree.
+Master of Arts generally assumes students complete a thesis.
+In some programs, a project can substitute for a thesis.

 Master of Arts in Interdisciplinary Studies (MAIS)